 Implications for plant-herbivore interactions

 Most herbivores are nitrogen (N)-limited (Mattson 1980), so changes in nutritional profiles of leaves can impact herbivore feeding, growth, reproduction, and survival.
 Likewise, changes in plant secondary metabolites may have similar direct effects on herbivores and indirectly affect their susceptibility to predators (Bowers 1983; Theodoratus and Bowers 1999; Tomczak and Müller 2017).
 While plant size and thus the quantity of leaf material available to herbivores was similar across treatments in early June, the lower foliar concentrations of N, amino acids, and catalpol in drought-stressed P. lanceolata plants probably have important consequences for herbivores.
 The decreased concentrations of N and amino acids under drought are expected to negatively affect herbivores (Mattson 1980).
 It is, however, the balance between nutritional and defense compounds that determines how well herbivores survive, develop, and reproduce on the plants.
 We suggest that the effects of the reduced catalpol concentrations in the drought treatment would depend on the dietary breadth of the herbivore.
-June coincides with the occurrence of the last two larval instars of Euphyrdryas phaeton prior to adult emergence in late June and early July (M.D.
-Bowers et al. 1992).
-Euphydryas phaeton and other North American specialist herbivores species evolved on native plant species that produce iridoid glycosides and subsequently have incorporated P. lanceolata into their diet (M.D.
-Bowers et al. 1992).
+June coincides with the occurrence of the last two larval instars of Euphyrdryas phaeton prior to adult emergence in late June and early July (Bowers et al. 1992).
+Euphydryas phaeton and other North American specialist herbivores species evolved on native plant species that produce iridoid glycosides and subsequently have incorporated P. lanceolata into their diet (Bowers et al. 1992).
 The native host of E. phaeton is Chelone glabra (Plantaginaceae) which produces high concentrations of catalpol and very little aucubin.
 Since catalpol may act as oviposition stimulant as shown for another specialist butterfly species (Pereyra and Bowers 1988), reductions in catalpol might hamper the ability of adult female butterflies to detect P. lanceolata in drought-prone habitats.
 Moreover, since iridoid glycosides are sequestered as a defense against predators and parasitoids by some specialist herbivores (Bowers 1980; Theodoratus and Bowers 1999; Dobler et al. 2011), lower concentrations of catalpol may make the larvae and emerging adults in drought-prone habitats more susceptible to their enemies.
 In contrast, generalist herbivores are predicted to perform better on drought-stressed plants with lower concentrations of catalpol.
 Future studies are needed to examine the consequences of the chemical responses to stress observed in P. lanceolata plants and should also consider effects of precipitation and warming on both iridoid glycoside concentrations and β-glucosidase activity, since both traits form a dual defense system (Pankoke et al. 2013).

 Conclusion